whiletruelearn/whiletruelearn.github.io/content/about/me.md

 Hello World,

 Thanks for checking out my website.
-My name is Krishna Sangeeth, I am currently working as a ML Lead at Avalara on problems related to document understanding and MLOps.
-Previously I was a Senior Data Scientist as part of the Global AI Accelerator group in Ericsson working on problem statements such as Timeseries Forecasting, Anomaly detection, Root cause Analysis, Network data Analytics.
+My name is Krishna Sangeeth, and I am currently working on my startup [Serendipity Labs](https://serendipitylabs.in/) as a solopreneur.
+Previously, I worked as an ML Lead at Avalara on problems related to document understanding and MLOps.
+Before that, I was a Senior Data Scientist in the Global AI Accelerator group at Ericsson, working on problems such as time series forecasting, anomaly detection, root cause analysis, and network data analytics.
-Prior to Ericsson I have worked on solving the large scale hierarchial classification problem at Indix and Data Fusion problem for Nielsen.
-I have also had a run in with many diverse engineering problems at TCS ranging from legacy systems such as Mainframes, Fortran to Bigdata systems like Spark, Hadoop etc.
+Prior to Ericsson, I worked on solving the large-scale hierarchical classification problem at Indix and the data fusion problem for Nielsen.
+I have also had a run-in with many diverse engineering problems at TCS, ranging from legacy systems such as mainframes and Fortran to big data systems like Spark and Hadoop.

-I care deeply about building robust ML Software products that bring value to the business and work in production.
-I am specifically interested in Nature Language Processing (NLP) as a subfield where i have done most of my work.
+I really enjoy building software and tinkering with tech.
+I was specifically interested in Natural Language Processing (NLP), the subfield where I have done most of my work.
+Now, with the advent of LLMs, it feels like there is not much to do there.
 I am also interested in distributed systems and building scalable solutions.
-Not a fan boy of any particular technology stack, but i do tend to use Python for getting most of the things done.
+I am not a fanboy of any particular technology stack, but I do tend to use Python to get most things done.
+I like the idea of thinking about good software as good art, and of evolving my craft at building good software over time.

-I am an open-source enthusiast with successful code contributions made to projects such as scikit-learn, mlflow etc. I am not very active lately, but
-you can see some of my opensource work [here](https://github.com/whiletruelearn).
+I am reasonably happy when I am learning something new and often irritated when I am not learning something new.
+I am curious about most things under the sun, from history to economics to philosophy.
+I am agnostic and like to believe I am a man of science, I try and fail often to embody the virtues of Stoicism.

-The best way to connect with me is via [twitter](https://twitter.com/whiletruelearn) , i typically post my rants about life, universe and everything else there.
+The best way to connect with me is via [Twitter](https://twitter.com/whiletruelearn), where I typically post my rants about life, the universe, and everything else or via [Mail](kskrishnasangeeth@gmail.com).

-On a personal front I am married and I enjoy traveling, reading, watching movies, listening to podcasts, etc
+On a personal front, I am happily married with Swathi, and we have a son, "Shanku," who keeps us on our toes.

+~

+Krishna,
+A tiny dot in the vast അണ്ഡകടാഹം.